Last Updated on December 13, 2022 by Ryleigh Stangness

 Your website is an extension of your brand

 Your website is your store, so take the time to build a functional, beautiful site that will appeal to your customer base.
 If you have the technical skills, you can build the website yourself, or you can hire a developer and work with them to design the websit

 Luckily, there are a lot of easy-to-use solutions available to business owners today, and it is much easier to build your own website today than it was even five or ten years ago.
-With Helcim, you can quickly put together a fully hosted online store and customize it with the built-in theme editor.
+With Helcim, you can quickly put together a quick and simple Online Checkout to seamlessly include this as part of your website checkout experience.
 Whether you decide to use a developer or build the website yourself, you will want to ensure a few key elements are included to give your customers the best user experience possible.